-Remote Start Heated and Ventilated Seats
+Remote Start Auto Heated Seats

-During a remote start, the heated or ventilated seats, if equipped, can be turned on automatically.
-When it is cold outside, the heated seats will turn on followed by the heated steering wheel, if equipped.
-When it is hot outside, the ventilated seats turn on.
-The heated or ventilated seats are canceled when the ignition is turned on.
-Press the heated or ventilated seats button to use the heated or ventilated seats after the vehicle is started.
+When it is cold outside, the heated seats can be turned on automatically during a remote start.
+They are canceled when the ignition is turned on.
+Press the heated seat buttons to use the heated seats after the vehicle is started.

-The heated or ventilated seat indicator lights do not turn on during a remote start.
+The heated seat indicator lights do not turn on during a remote start.